thepetabyteproject/your/paper/paper.md

 # Summary
-The understanding of fast radio transients like pulsars and especially Fast Radio Bursts has evolved rapidly over the past few years.
+The understanding of fast radio transients like pulsars, RRATs and especially Fast Radio Bursts has evolved rapidly over the last decade.
 This is primarily due to dedicated transient search campaigns by sensitive radio telescopes.
 The advancement in signal processing and GPU processing systems has enabled new transient detectors at various telescopes to perform much more sensitive searches than their predecessors due to the ability to find and process FRB candidates in real-time or near-real-time.
-Typically the data output from the telescopes is in one of the two commonly used formats (psrfits and Filterbank).
+Typically the data output from the telescopes is in one of the two commonly used formats (`psrfits`[@hotan2004]  and [`Sigproc filterbank`](http://sigproc.sourceforge.net/)).
 Software developed for transient searches also work with either one of these two formats, limiting their general applicability.
 Researchers therefore have to write custom scripts to read/write the data in their format of choice, before they can begin any data analysis relevant for their research.
 This has led to development of several libraries to manage one or the other data format (like:
 [pysigproc](https://github.com/demorest/pysigproc),